You know about my faulty oven, right?

 (In case you don’t, click here).

 I shouldn’t say it’s faulty actually; it works perfectly fine.
-It’s just a royal pain to use.
+Just a royal pain to use.

 It’s so stinkin’ old, it sounds like it’s preparing for take off every time you preheat it.
 The oven doors have no springs.
 And the temperature is bizarrely off, but it’s nothing an oven thermometer can’t fix.
 Oh, and it’s a double oven.
 I get all of these lovely benefits x 2!
 I use the extra space to store the 8 million muffin tins and cake pans that I own.